 Our research and development organization is responsible for the design, development, testing and certification of our data and information management software applications.
-As of March 31, 2012, we had 348 employees in our research and development group, of which 115 are located at our Hyderabad, India development center.
-In April 2012, we opened a new product development center in Bangalore, India, which increases our existing presence in India.
+As of March 31, 2013, we had 396 employees in our research and development group, of which 142 are located in our Hyderabad and Bangalore development centers in India.
+In April 2012, we opened a new product development center in Bangalore, India, which increased our existing presence in India.
 Our engineering efforts support product development across all major operating systems, databases, applications and network storage devices.
 A substantial amount of our development effort goes into certification, integration and support of our applications to ensure interoperability with our strategic partners' hardware and software products.
 We have also made substantial investments in the automation of our product test and quality assurance laboratories.
-We spent \$39.9 million on research and development activities in fiscal 2012, \$37.0 million in fiscal 2011 and \$33.4 million in fiscal 2010.
+We spent \$47.4 million on research and development activities in fiscal 2013, \$39.9 million in fiscal 2012 and \$37.0 million in fiscal 2011.